4 Students

 Supervisors

-Jiri Sedlar, Josef Sivic, Tomas Pajdla, Torsten Sattler (CIIRC CVUT), Stanislav Mazurenko, Sergio Marques, David Bednar, Jiri Damborsky (LL MU)
+Jiri Sedlar, Josef Sivic, Tomas Pajdla, Torsten Sattler, Stanislav Mazurenko, Sergio Marques, David Bednar, Jiri Damborsky

 Motivation